kenoss/erfi/README.md

 explicit while loop.
 However, the real power of `erfi:let` will be seen, for example, when you use it for loop more than one dimensional.
-In my humble opinion, these recursion, looking like normal recursion, is more readable than "loop" langage in CL because they are in the range of Lisp langage.
+In my humble opinion, these recursion, looking like normal recursion, is more readable than "loop" langage in CL because named let is in the range of Lisp langage.
 Writing complicated loop will show the difference vividly.

 Another aspect is functional programming.
 ERFI recommends and supports it in